Higher Ground (TV series): Students

-Disguising herself beneath a mask of Gothic makeup, black-coloured dark clothing, and body piercings, and finding an interest in tarot cards and death, Daisy refers to herself as Daisy Graves.
+Disguising herself beneath a mask of Goth makeup, dark clothing, and body piercings, and finding an interest in tarot cards and death, Daisy refers to herself as Daisy Graves.
 The only child of wealthy alcoholics, Daisy suffered from years of emotional abuse in her home and believed herself to be an inconvenience to her parents' addiction.
-When the verbal abuse she faced began to threaten her physically, Daisy assaulted her father with a seven-iron golf club, and was quickly sent to Horizon.
-Insightful and harshly honest, Daisy carefully hides her own inner pain and rage behind arrogance and a morbid sense of humor.
+When her father's abuse turned physical, Daisy assaulted him with a seven-iron golf club, and was quickly sent to Horizon.
+Insightful and harshly honest, Daisy hides her own inner pain, despair and rage behind arrogance and a morbid sense of humor.